Location: Paluma Range National Park, Queensland; Mount Halifax area, south east of Paluma Township.

 Type: On-track bushwalking.

-The entire trip distance is about 16.5km so not very far but you'll need to allow for difficult terrain.
+The entire trip distance is about 16.5km so not very far but you'll need to allow for difficult terrain and very rough track.
 Mt Halifax is a dominant mountain located near Rollingstone, approximately 50km north of Townsville.
 It's the highest peak (1,063m) on the mainland north of Townsville until the Tully area.
 This is the mountain you can see from Bruce Highway behind the pineapple farms.
 It can also be seen from Castle Hill and other vantage points.
 The only higher mainland peaks around Townsville are to the south on the Mount Elliot Range.

 Godwin's Peak summit is at 782m elevation, about 8 km into the walk.
 It has a bald summit with vegetation different from the other peaks in the area.
 The lack of trees gives you a 360 degree panorama.
 The views from the top of both these mountains are magical offering views of the coast line all the way to Townsville.
 On a clear day you can easily see Mt Marlow (Pallaranda), Mt Stuart, Castle Hill and Magnetic Island from up there.